Kharkiv Human Rights Protection Group: Alliances

 The Kharkiv Human Rights Protection Group was a member of the Coalition "Justice for Peace in Donbas".

 Today it is one of the trustees of the Tribunal for Putin coalition, which has recorded over 56,000 war crimes committed on Ukrainian territory since 24 February 2022 by Russia's armed forces.
+In 2025, KhPG was designated as an 'undesirable organization' in Russia.